-Maria Domenica, at the age of twelve, with "extraordinary concentration" and with a "joy that shone through her eyes," approached Jesus for the first time in the Sacrament of His Love.
-She had always felt forcefully attracted to Him.
-How often had her loving gaze been fixed beyond the valley, on the little parish church, adoring in the depths of her spirit that Jesus she had received into her heart that morning!
+Mary, at the age of twelve, with "extraordinary concentration" and with a "joy that shone through her eyes," approached Jesus for the first time in the Sacrament of His Love; she has always felt forcefully attracted towards Him.
+How often has her loving gaze been fixed beyond the valley, on the little parish church, adoring in the depths of her spirit that Jesus she had received into her heart that morning!
 When her parents sent her to town on some errand, she rejoiced greatly because she could visit Jesus in the Blessed Sacrament.
 In the evening and at night, she prayed to Him with love from the little window.
-Her whole life revolved around this Eucharistic center.
+Her whole life revolves around this Eucharistic center.

-(paraphrased: Kothgasser, Alosi.
-The Small Window from the Valponasca - "Icon" of a life.
+(There small window from the Valponasca "Icon" Of a life.
+Alois Kothgasser.
 Rome 1996)